New Jersey vacation rental tax guide

 You have no lodging tax obligation if:

-- You rent on a marketplace that collects payment for you, in which case the marketplace is responsible for the tax.
+- You provide short-term rentals through a marketplace that collects payment for you, in which case the marketplace is responsible for the tax.

-- You rent a private residential property and a licensed real estate agent handles your rental operations.
+- You rent out a private residential property for short terms and a licensed real estate agent handles your rental operations.

-- You have up to two rental units and you deal with guests directly rather than via intermediaries such as Vrbo or Airbnb.
+- You have up to two rental units and you provide short-term rentals directly to guests rather than via intermediaries such as Vrbo or Airbnb.